dkyleward/caliperR/README.md

 # caliper
-Use Caliper software from R
+Interact with Caliper software from R

 ## Installation